dynamsoft-docs/label-recognition-docs-server/programming/dotnet/api-reference/raw-text-line.md

 ---
 layout: default-layout
-title: CRawTextLine - Dynamsoft Label Recognizer Classes
+title: RawTextLine - Dynamsoft Label Recognizer Module .NET Edition API Reference
-description: The class CRawTextLine of Dynamsoft Label Recognizer represents a recognized raw text line.
+description: The class RawTextLine represents a recognized raw text line for .NET Edition.
 keywords: Recognized raw text line
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
-breadcrumbText: CRawTextLine
 ---

-# CRawTextLine
+# RawTextLine

-The class `CRawTextLine` of Dynamsoft Label Recognizer represents a recognized raw text line in an image.
+The class `RawTextLine` represents a recognized raw text line in an image.
 It can be in one of the following states:

 * `RTLS_LOCALIZED`: Localized but recognition not performed.
 * `RTLS_RECOGNITION_FAILED`: Recognition failed.